Karthi7080/karthi7080/README.md

-First Project - Software Testing Portfolio
+# Software Testing Portfolio

-Hello!
-This is my first GitHub repository.
-I am preparing for a Software Test Engineer role and this repo includes some basic scripts and notes related to testing and automation.
+This repository contains sample scripts and notes related to software testing and automation.

 ## About Me
-- Name: Your Name
+- Name: Karthik Murali
-- Role: Aspiring Software Test Engineer
+- Aspiring Software Test Engineer
-- Skills: Manual Testing, Basic Automation (Selenium, Python), Bug Reporting
+- Skills: Manual Testing, Selenium, Python, Bug Reporting

-## What’s Inside
+## Contents
-- Sample test scripts
+- `sample_test.py` - Basic Python test script with simple assertions
-- Notes on bug tracking and reporting
+- Notes and other sample scripts will be added soon
-- Links to tutorials I’m following

-Thanks for visiting!
+Feel free to explore and connect!